css-raku/CSS-Module-raku/README.md

 say $/.ast.raku;
 ```

-CSS::Module is a set of Raku classes for parsing and and manipulation CSS Levels 1, 2.1 and  3.
+CSS::Module is a set of Raku classes for parsing and manipulation of CSS Levels 1, 2.1 and  3, and SVG.

-It contains modules `CSS::Module::CSS1.module`, `CSS::Module::CSS21.module` and `CSS::Module::CSS3.modules` for CSS levels 1.0, 2.1 and 3.0;
+It contains modules `CSS::Module::CSS1`, `CSS::Module::CSS21` and `CSS::Module::CSS3` for CSS levels 1.0, 2.1 and 3.0, along with `CSS::Module::SVG`, which is a CSS3 extension for [styling SVG](https://www.w3.org/TR/SVG2/styling.html).

-`CSS::Module::CSS3.module.property-metadata` is a generated summary of property information, e.g.:
+Each of these classes has a `module` method which produces an object that encapsulates grammars, actions
+and property metadata.
+It has a`property-metadata` method that can be used to introspect properties.
+For example

 ```
 % raku -M CSS::Module::CSS3 -e'say CSS::Module::CSS3.module.property-metadata<azimuth>.raku'
 {:default("center"), :inherit, :synopsis("<angle> | [[ left-side | far-left | left | center-left | center | center-right | right | far-right | right-side ] || behind ] | leftwards | rightwards")}